raniellyferreira/varnish-libvmod-file/README.rst

 REQUIREMENTS
 ============

-The VMOD requires the Varnish master branch.
-See the source repository for versions that are compatible with released Varnish versions.
+The VMOD currently requires the Varnish master branch, and is compatible with Varnish version 6.3.0.

-XXX ...

 INSTALLATION
 ============